NTLDR is missing error and how to fix it

-If you are attempting to add a new hard drive to the computer make sure that drive is a blank drive.
+If you are attempting to add a new hard drive to the computer, make sure the drive is a blank drive.
 Adding a new hard drive to a computer that already has Windows installed on it may cause the NTLDR error to occur.

-If you are unsure if the new drive is blank or not try booting from a bootable diskette and format the new hard drive.
+If you are unsure if the new drive is blank, try booting from a bootable diskette and format the new hard drive.

 Corrupt boot sector or master boot record

 Your computer's hard drive may have a corrupt boot sector or master boot record.
 These can be repaired through the Microsoft Windows Recovery console by running the fixboot and fixmbr commands.

 Seriously corrupted version of Windows 2000 or Windows XP

-If you are encountering this issue during your setup you may want to completely erase your computer hard drive and all of its existing data and then install Microsoft Windows.
+If you are encountering this issue during your setup, you may want to completely erase your computer hard drive and all of its existing data and re-install Microsoft Windows.

 Loose or faulty IDE/EIDE hard drive cable

-This issue has been known to be caused by a loose or fault IDE/EIDE cable.
-If the above recommendation does not resolve your issue and your computer hard drive is using an IDE or EIDE interface.
-Verify the computer hard drive cable is firmly connected.
+This issue has been known to be caused by a loose or defective IDE/EIDE cable.
+If the above recommendation does not resolve your issue and your computer hard drive is using an IDE or EIDE interface, verify the computer hard drive cable is firmly connected.
 Disconnect and reconnect the cable, making sure that the connection is snug and secure.